Understanding the academic year

 For the majority of students, each academic year will run from 1 September to 31 August.
 However, if your course starts later in the academic year, be mindful of this when completing any forms.
 For example:

 - a course starting on 10 April 2020 will be within the 2019 to 2020 academic year running from 1 April 2020 to 31 March 2021.

 Check with your university or college if you’re unsure about your course start date.

 In most cases it’s easy to identify yourself as being a new or continuing student.
 However, there are circumstances which need to be clarified so you find the correct information and forms.

-You’ll be classed as a new student if you have:
+You’ll be classed as a new student if you:

-- changed your course from full-time to part-time (mode of study change)
+- have changed your course from full-time to part-time (mode of study change)

 You’ll be classed as a continuing student if you:

-- have taken a break from your course (not withdrawn) and are returning within two academic years
+- have taken a break from your course (not withdrawn) and are returning within 2 academic years

 - have completed a lower level qualification (HNC, HND, CertHE, DipHE, Foundation Degree or ordinary degree without Honours) as a part-time student and are going on to an Honours degree part-time without a break in studies.
 This is known as an end on course.